MA (Oxon), MA, PhD (Birmingham), FRSA

-His most recent book, Theatres on Film: how the Cinema Imagines the Stage, will be published in the autumn of 2012 by Manchester University Press.
-Current projects include Shakespeare and the English-speaking Cinema for the Oxford Shakespeare Topics series (OUP) and American television Shakespeare, a book co-authored with Patricia Lennox (New York University).
+Theatres on Film: how the Cinema Imagines the Stage, was published in January 2013 by Manchester University Press.
+Shakespeare and the English-speaking Cinema for the Oxford Shakespeare Topics series (OUP) is due for publication in October 2014.

 Since the mid-1980s Russell has worked as text adviser with Kenneth Branagh on stage and radio productions, and on all his Shakespeare films, and also on films by Oliver Parker (Othello, An Ideal Husband), John Madden (Shakespeare in Love) and - in a very minor capacity - Wolf Man.
 (He advised on aspects of the hero’s performance as a Victorian actor in the role of Hamlet.)
 His diary of the filming of Kenneth Branagh’s Hamlet accompanies the published screenplay and a commentary by the double act of Branagh and Jackson accompanies the DVD release of the film.
 He has served on the boards of the Oxford Stage Company and Birmingham Repertory Theatre, and as an honorary governor of the RSC.
 In 2006 he was made an Honorary Fellow of the University of Wales, Bangor, for his contributions to the study of Shakespeare on Film.

 From 1985 to 2004 was an editor of Theatre Notebook, the journal of the Society for Theatre Research, and he remains on its advisory board.
-He is on the editorial board of Shakespeare Survey and the online journal Shakespeare.
+He is on the editorial boards of Shakespeare Survey - for which he writes an annual review of publications on Shakespeare in performanceand - and the online journal Shakespeare.

 ‘Salus populi: Shakespeare’s Roman plebeians on screen,’ Shakespeare on Screen: the Roman Plays, ed.
 Sarah Hatchuel and Nathalie Vienne-Guerin (Rouen and Le Havre: Publications des Universités de Rouen et du Havre, 2009) 71-98.